Five ways businesses can prepare payments for the peak season surge

 Link to the author's page

-Five ways retailers can prepare payments for the peak season surge
+Five ways businesses can prepare payments for the peak season surge

 At Checkout.com we are proud to partner with a wide variety of incredible businesses, serving customers all around the world.
 Through these partnerships we have observed there are many critical sales periods that punctuate the year.
 Any missed sale is revenue lost.
 Performance matters every day.
 That informs our approach, so we treat every day like peak season.